Ming-Tang/PiC/README.md

 In our syntax, function composition is denoted by `;` or `|>`.
 In function names, the `+` and `*` suffixes are `S` and `P` in our syntax.

-The `i :: 1 <-> 1` function is used to contrain the input type, so that the IPi conversion is possible.
+The `i :: 1 <-> 1` function is used to constrain the input type, so that the IPi conversion is possible.

 # Running REPL